DragosGeornoiu/sofware-arhitecture/books/Patterns-of-Enterprise-Application-Architecture.md

 ## Notes

+Have to keep in mind that this book was written in 2002.
+Struts was a popular java framework at the moment this book was written.

 ### Common performance related terms

 Response time is the amount of time it takes for the system to process a request from the outside.